Last updated on July 25th, 2023 at 06:44 am

 Brisbane

-It is about an hour’s drive north up the road from the Gold Coast to Brisbane, Australia’s third largest city and the end of this road trip up the East Coast of Australia along the Pacific Highway.
+It is about an hour’s drive north up the road from the Gold Coast to Brisbane, Australia’s third largest city.
+This last part of the road trip can be slow, as this depends on the traffic.
+On reaching Brisbane, this is the end of this road trip up the East Coast of Australia along the Pacific Highway.
 Read my post for some inspiration on what to see and do in Brisbane here.
+Before is definitely worth a few days visit.
+You can celebrate the end of this road with a drink or two at one of the bars at Howard Smith Wharves along the Brisbane River.
+Or perhaps enjoy a swim and the activities happening at the vibrant South Bank.

 If driving back to Sydney and you don’t want to hug the coast, take a road trip along The New England Highway.

-Are You Ready to take a Road Trip along the Pacific Highway from Sydney to Brisbane?
+Are You Ready to Road Trip Pacific Highway?

 So there you go, a drive along the Pacific Highway can be as epic as you want it.
-It could be a quick A-B drive or can be turned into a few days or longer holiday.
+It could be a quick Sydney to Brisbane drive of some 9 hours or can be turned into a few days or longer holiday.
 No matter which you choose this well worn track is one of Australia’s great road trips.
 If you have travelled along this well worn route I would love to hear in the comments.

 That banana 🙂 Some beautiful things to see on a road trip along the Pacific Highway.